-- 'Raw' data from specialised equipment that the CheckPoint Investigator Team do not think will be useful for data users (e.g. 100khertz-left leg Impedance from the BIA machine). - Some 'raw' questionnaire data that have been reshaped during the cleaning process (e.g. community activities). - Data that are still being scored (e.g. 3D photographs of the face and teeth) or have not been scored.
-The CheckPoint dataset contains variables to indicate if data were collected for each participant.
+- 'Raw' data from specialised equipment that the CheckPoint Investigator Team do not think will be useful for data users (e.g. 100khertz-left leg Impedance from the BIA machine). - Some 'raw' questionnaire data that have been reshaped during the cleaning process (e.g. community activities).

-The CheckPoint team welcomes enquires about access to data not yet released.
+The CheckPoint team welcomes enquiries about access to data not yet released.